boyac/pyArchive/README.md

 # pydata
-a practice vault of econometrics modeling using python;
+working in progress of econometrics modeling using python;
 based on the examples of "Regression Analysis by Example"  4th edition by Samprit Chatterjee, Ali S. Hadi